 The student will first discuss the grade appeal with the instructor of the course.

 If the student and instructor cannot come to an agreement, the student will provide a formal written request for grade appeal to the associate dean in charge of the relevant program.
-The written request must include the class, instructor, grade received, date and conclusion of meeting with instructor, and the specific reason(s) for appealing the grade.
+The written request must include the class, instructor, grade received, date and conclusion of the meeting with the instructor, and the specific reason(s) for appealing the grade.

-The associate dean will forward the appeal request to the chair of the department which houses the course in question.
+The associate dean will forward the appeal request to the chair of the department that houses the course in question.
 The department chair will perform the due diligence necessary (including, but limited to, meeting with the instructor and student) to assess the merits of the appeal request and will provide a decision in writing to the associate dean.

 Should the student wish to appeal the decision further, the associate dean will perform the due diligence necessary (including, but limited to, meeting with the chair, instructor, and student) to assess the merits of the appeal request.
-The associate dean has the discretion to review not only the process that was undertaken in the first review, but also the earlier decision.
+The associate dean has the discretion to review not only the process that was undertaken in the first review but also the earlier decision.
 The associate dean will provide a decision in writing to the chair, instructor, and student.
+The instructor will take action if needed.

 Please note that The Office of Compliance is responsible for investigating allegations of discrimination.
 If a student is appealing a grade due to alleged discrimination, they should be in contact with the Office of Compliance.